sstark/pydrink/README.md

 distribute your shell environment.
 Using the git menu you can see which of your tracked files have changed and quickly decide to keep or discard those changes.

-With the drink git menu you can use the distributed content tracking of git without having to learn the git command line.

 A **colorful command line interface** is used to interact with the user.

+With the drink git menu you can use the distributed content tracking of git without having to learn the git command line:

 ![drink-menu](https://github.com/sstark/pydrink/assets/837918/b87a6b52-88a4-4df3-b4a9-1c6604705425)